Samuel-Adeola/PurpleTeamCloudLab/README.md

 •  Confirm with "yes" when prompted.
 The setup will take approximately 40 minutes.

 4. Access Your Lab:

-•	Use provided credentials (see below) to access different machines.
+•	Use the provided credentials (see below) to access different machines.

 •	Remember, keeping the lab running will incur AWS costs.